coleifer/peewee/docs/peewee/sqlite.rst

    for r in results:
        print(r.title, r.relevance)

-An important method of searching relies on the ``rowid`` of the indexed data matching the document's canonical id.
+An important method of searching relies on the primary key of the indexed data matching the document's canonical id.
 Using this technique we can apply additional filters and retrieve the matching ``Document`` objects
 efficiently: